jeffreyyoo/SICER-2/README.md

 ## Using SICER
 The termianl command to run SICER is `sicer`.

-Note that SICER 2.0 has two algorithms for the users can use to find candidats for significant islands.
+Note that SICER 2.0 has two algorithms for the users can use to find candidates for significant islands.
 Sub-commands `SICER` and `RECOGNICER` are used to decide which one to use.

 ### SICER
 To use the SICER algorithm, type the subcommand `SICER` after the `sicer` command (i.e. type `sicer SICER` in terminal).